Cellphone Privacy Takes a Hit in New York

 MANHATTAN (CN) — With the Supreme Court bracing to decide whether the government needs a warrant to track cellphone location data, a New York federal judge behind one famous case involving mass surveillance answered that question in the negative.

-The setback for privacy rights came in the case of Pedro Serrano, a New Yorker found to have been hoarding 122 cartridges of ammunition and a bulletproof vest in his apartment in East Harlem.
+The setback for privacy rights came in the case of Pedro Serrano, a New Yorker charged with hoarding 122 cartridges of ammunition and a bulletproof vest in his apartment in East Harlem.

 The New York City Police Department discovered the stash during an October 2015 assault investigation that led to his home.